empayg/empayg.github.io/faqs.md

 **Where are more of the FAQs?**

 They are being prepared.
-BTW, you know you can always contact us at support@empayg.com if you need any assistance.
+BTW, you know you can always contact help@empayg.com if you need any assistance.
 Happy payging!